kal-kyokya/alx-higher_level_programming/0x0B-python-input_output/README.md

 	     python3 -c 'print(__import__("my_module").my_function.__doc__)'
 	     python3 -c 'print(__import__("my_module").MyClass.my_function.__doc__)'
 ->	A documentation is not a simple word, it’s a real sentence explaining what’s the purpose of the module, class or method (the length of it will be verified)

-(3) DOCUMENTATION

-->	No use of the words 'import' or 'from' inside comments, the checker will think these are attempts to import some modules